Locality and Centrality: The Variety ZG: Self-contained proof of Lemma

 \begin{clm} For any two paths $\pi_1$ and $\pi_2$, for any $\card{S}$-distant rare-frequent threshold $n'$ for $\pi_1$ and $\pi_2$, if $\pi_1$ and $\pi_2$ are $n',p'$-equivalent and contain no rare arrows, then we have $\pi_1 \equiv \pi_2$. \end{clm}

-We prove this result by an induction over the number of arrows of the category that occur in the paths $\pi_1$ and $\pi_2$, noting that thanks to $n',p'$-equivalence an arrow occurs in $\pi_1$ iff it occurs in $\pi_2$.
+We prove this result by an induction over the number of different arrows that occur in the paths $\pi_1$ and $\pi_2$, noting that thanks to $n',p'$-equivalence an arrow occurs in $\pi_1$ iff it occurs in $\pi_2$.
 Specifically, we show by induction on the integer $f$ the following:

 \begin{clm}[Inner inductive claim on~$f$] For any two paths $\pi_1$ and $\pi_2$, for any $\card{S}$-distant rare-frequent threshold $n'$ for $\pi_1$ and $\pi_2$, if $\pi_1$ and $\pi_2$ are $n',p'$-equivalent and contain no rare arrows and there are $\leq f$ different frequent arrows that occur, then we have $\pi_1 \equiv \pi_2$. \end{clm}